 During the transformation of this building, modern architectural pieces were added, making it a beautiful and unique addition to the SF museum scene.

-You can pick up tickets at the door.
-Visit their site for current prices.
+You can either pick up your tickets in advance online or at the door.

 Photography is only allowed in the lobby.
 No photography is allowed in the exhibits or in the store.